 Dr. Thomas C. Maples, Ph.D., LMFT, is a therapist trained in helping people cope with stressful and incredibly difficult situations.
-As a Ph.D. graduate of Saybrook University in San Francisco, he has pursued additional coursework in analytical, clinical psychology, and spiritually based methods of psychology.
+As a Ph.D. graduate of Saybrook University in San Francisco, he is trained in the practice of analytical, clinical, developmental, and spiritually based methods of psychology.
 Dr. Maples is completely committed to helping people heal in the ways that are best for them.

 Dr. Maples practices psychology from an analytical perspective, which is very uncommon.
 Rather than forcing people to conform to what therapy “should be,” he guides patients along a personal journey at a pace that they’re comfortable with – and he does this by meeting people where they are, both developmentally and emotionally.

-As a firm believer in dreams and the philosophy of The Secret, Dr. Maples is known for not only listening to his patients, but hearing and empathizing with what they’re saying.
+As a firm believer in dreams.
+He is known for not only listening to his patients, but hearing and empathizing with what they’re saying.
 He’s unafraid to think outside the box when it comes to helping his patients heal, which sets him apart from many other therapists in Stockton and elsewhere in California.

 He has belonged to the California Association of Marriage and Family Therapists and is actively involved with the San Joaquin County Bar Association as an MCLE presenter.
-He has attained the Shodan level black belt in Aikido, actively blogs, creates inspirational videos, and has recently undertaken The Myth Within Podcast, which explores ways we can use the themes of myth to guide our life and realize our inner potential.
+He has attained the Shodan level black belt in Aikido, actively blogs, creates inspirational videos, and is the creator of A Sacred Journey Podcast, which explores ways we can use our psyche to guide us toward realizing our inner potential.

-Dr. Maples thoroughly enjoys his work and has treated a wide range of patients suffering from a variety of psychological symptoms.
+Dr. Maples thoroughly enjoys his work and has treated a wide range of patients suffering from various psychological symptoms.
 He prides himself on finding the people behind the issues, and as a result, he’s helped many people develop new perspectives on their self-healing journeys.